nyot/bootcamp/README.md

 # bootcamp
-Git &amp; Github Collaboration Tutorial
+Git &amp; Github Collaboration Tutorial is part of the New York On Tech training bootcamp for summer internships.